oubiwann/clj-openstack/README.rst

 This project doesn't really aim to be anything special.
 As we need some functionality, we'll add it.
-Initial focus will be on supporting only a subset of Rackspace Cloud Services (version 2 Cloud Servers).
+Initial focus will be on supporting only a subset of the OpenStack Cloud Services (initially only Identity and Compute).

 Installation